 d) Make the board empty

-5. What does chess help us improve?
+5. How does chess help us improve?

 a) Running speed